flozano/infinispan-lucene-eof-problem/README.txt

 - Plain old Lucene FSDirectory
 - InfinispanDirectory with no persistence/eviciton
 - InfinispanDirectory with Jdbm persistence and a low maxEntries in eviction (artificially low so that the problem reproduces earlier).

+(APOLOGIES FOR THE QUALITY OF THE CODE - IT'S A LITTLE MESSY...)